surya9teja/Mask_RCNN_with_feature_Noise/readme.md

 ## List of Tasks

 1. Clone a state of art Mask RCNN implementation in PyTorch
+2. Download few samples from COCO dataset
-2. Add random noise to the latent space of the model (i.e prior to Regional Proposal Network)
+3. Add random noise to the latent space of the model (i.e prior to Regional Proposal Network)
-3. Train the model with noise and with out noise and compare the loss with charts
+4. Train the model with noise and with out noise and compare the loss with charts

 **Abstract about Latent space**